Optimal control of the Fokker-Planck equation under state constraints in the Wasserstein space: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec: Preliminaries} we introduce the notations and state some useful preliminary results on the Fokker-Planck equation on the one hand and on the differentiability of maps defined on the space of measures on the other hand.
+In Section \ref{sec: Preliminaries} we introduce the notations and state some useful preliminary results on the Fokker-Planck equation and the HJB equation on the one hand, and on the differentiability of maps defined on the space of measures on the other hand.
 We also state a form of Itô's lemma for flows of probability measures.
 In Section \ref{sec: Main result and assumptions} we state the standing assumptions and our main results.
 In Section \ref{sec: The penalized problem} we obtain optimality conditions for the penalized problem.
 In Section \ref{sec: Proof of the main theorem} we prove our main theorem.
-Finally, we postpone to Section \ref{sec: The HJB equation} some regularity results for the Hamilton-Jacobi equation satisfied by the adjoint state, that we use throughout the paper.
+In section \ref{sec: The general case} we extend our results to a more general setting.
+Finally, we postpone to Section \ref{sec: Technical Results about the HJB equation} some technical results for the Hamilton-Jacobi equation satisfied by the adjoint state, that we use throughout the paper.